YSJHYX/Lab-Report-4---Vim-Week-7-/labReport4.md

 ![Image](8.png)

 In this step, instead of typing in the full command, I used the `<up>` arrow to access my bash history to find `bash<space>test.sh`.
-After finding the expected command, press `<enter>` to run the tests, demonstrating that they now succeed.
+After finding the expected command, I pressed `<space>` to run the tests, demonstrating that they now succeed.

 ## Step 9: